Milwaukee River – West Bend

 - South River Road to Hwy M: (6.3 miles) A pleasant stretch with little development and clear water.

 - Hwy M to Main Street Bridge (Newburg): (3.4 miles) Good prospect with small boulder gardens in shallow water.

-- Waubedonia Park to Ehlers Park/Mink Ranch Road: (5.3 miles) A solid prospect with I believe some light rapids.
+- Waubedonia Park to Ehlers Park/Mink Ranch Road: (5.3 miles) A good stretch with a number of light rapids.

 - Ehlers Park to Peninsula Park: (2.5 miles) A suburban stretch with maybe one set of rapids.